JEMB-2017/Hackathon-2017/references.md

 `git diff staged` | Displays a difference report of the differences between your staged changes and the HEAD.
 `git log` | Displays a log of all commits.
 `git show [commit]` | Displays a difference report of the differences between the specified commit and the previous commit.
 Specify the commit by using 5 or more characters of the commit hash.
+`git reset --hard` | Removes any local changes from your working directory and reverts to HEAD.

 ##General
 [Text Recognition](https://developers.google.com/vision/text-overview)